-What Color is Your Dog? is a brand and training style that was created by Joel Silverman in 2009, and it is the name of two of his books.
+What Color is Your Dog?® is a registered trademark, and training style that was created by Joel Silverman in 2009, and it is the name of two of his books.
+This trademark is available for licensing, and if you are interested please email us.
 The reason Joel created this training style was that he has always believed the greatest part about training dogs was understanding they all had different personalities.
 Over the past 40 years, Joel has learned that successful dog trainers will get to know a dog, learn what type of personality the dog has, and train the dog based on that personality.
 To make it easy, your dog is one of five colors: Red, Orange, Yellow, Green, or Blue.

 Red Dogs have a lot of energy, and you might even describe these dogs as being “off the wall”.
 Red Dogs are on the far end of our color spectrum, so they are going to be more challenging to train.
 Here are some characteristics: